Photograph: A scene of devastation in Mullivaikkal pictured days after the Sri Lankan military had overrun the area.

 “The dead were strewn everywhere; the wounded lay along the roadsides, begging for help from those still able to walk, but often not receiving it.
 Some had to be torn away from the bodies of their loved ones left behind.
 The smell of the dead and dying was overwhelming.”

 Hundreds of other LTTE cadres, their families and other Tamils civilians who surrendered to the Sri Lankan military were executed.
 Others have been forcibly disappeared.

-This week the ITJP released the names of at least 293 people who were seen surrendering to the Sri Lankan military and have seen been disappeared.
+Last year the ITJP released the names of at least 293 people who were seen surrendering to the Sri Lankan military and have seen been disappeared.
 Among those is Father Joseph, who was last seen boarding a Sri Lankan military bus with several LTTE cadres whose surrender he had facilitated.